- Walking is a major developmental milestone for a child.

 Of course, walking involves a lot more than just alternating leg movements.
 This is why your little one won’t be able to do it until much later on.
 In order to take her first steps and to walk more skillfully each time, your child will need flexibility, limb coordination, posture control, muscle strength, and motivation to get somewhere.
 She will have to adapt to different environments so that she can speed up, slow down, steer, and navigate while adjusting to changes in the surface, the slope, or the weight she carries, while maintaining her balance throughout all of this!

 Although not all children crawl in the traditional way, they won’t wait until walking to start moving around!
 Their desire to move from one place to another makes them drag, pull, or propel their body in any way they can.

 There will come a time when your little one will want to explore even more; she might begin to try upright forms of mobility, which can also precede her walking.
 All children are different!
 But usually, at about 9 months, they’ll start pulling themselves up to stand, holding on to furniture or to you.
 Your little one will need a little practice to be able to remain in this position, then she’ll even be able to stand while holding a toy or object, and then… you’ll see she builds the confidence to start moving!
 She will cruise through the furniture or even walk while you hold both her hands.

 Finally (although not really the end), your little one will take her first steps without support!
-This can happen at around 13 months, but keep in mind that the age range for this milestones is very variable.
+This can happen at around 13 months, but keep in mind that the age range for these milestones is very variable.
 At first, she’ll only be able to take a couple of steps before losing balance, but she’ll keep practicing!
 For a while, her steps will be short, unsteady, and slow, with legs wide apart to make up for poor balance control.